lkopacz/a11y-with-lindsey/src/pages/accessible-styled-radio/index.md

 }
 ```

-So now if I check one of those off, it'll be selected!
+So now if I select a radio button, it'll have a background color!

 ![A selected radio button with an outlined red circle, indicating it is selected.](./selected.png)

-If you notice though, there is no focus styling.
+If you notice, though, there is no focus styling.
 Let's focus on that next (see what I did there)

 ## Add focus styling

-If I were to hide the radio button, you would have no idea if I was focused on it.
+If I were to hide the radio button, you would have no idea if I focused on it.

 ![A focused radio button with an outlined circle.](./no-focus.png)